 I get at least one email a week, if not more, asking for help to alleviate a dog’s smelly mouth.
-If you are diligently providing at-home dental care for your dog on a regular basis, seeing the veterinarian for regular oral checkups and examinations, and the smell still exists, it may not be a dental issue at all.
-Lip fold dermatitis can rear its ugly head—and smell—and it must be brought under control.
-Here’s how to prevent, control, treatment, and care for a dog with lip fold dermatitis:
+Lip fold dermatitis can rear its ugly head—and smell—and must be controlled.

 What Is Lip Fold Dermatitis In Dogs?

-Derma means “skin” and “-itis” means inflammation, so when it affects the dog’s lip fold, it is usually an inflammatory result of excess saliva and/or food that was allowed to form in the fold where bacteria grew and the end result is a big smelly odor and irritation for the dog.
+Derma means “skin” and “-itis” means inflammation.
+When it affects the dog’s lip fold, it is usually an inflammatory result of excess saliva and/or food that was allowed to form in the fold where bacteria grew.
+The end result is a stinky, unpleasant odor and irritation for the dog.

 Dermatitis can occur on other parts of a dog’s body including the face, lips, neck, vulva, and tail folds.
-A breed such as a Shar-Pei, for example, is prone to face fold dermatitis since the breed has wrinkled, loose skin of the face (and body).
+A breed such as a Shar Pei, for example, is prone to face fold dermatitis since the breed has facial folds and wrinkles on his body.

 Wherever a pocket of flesh, in this case, a lip fold, is pendulous or allows for fluid, food, and debris to gather, you have a situation ripe for this condition.